Roboter-Schlafen-Nicht/pixel-harmony/README.md

 ## About

-PixelHarmony is an innovative application that bridges the gap between visual and auditory art forms.
-By leveraging the power of artificial intelligence and genetic algorithms, PixelHarmony converts your personal photos into unique, emotionally resonant melodies.
+Pixel Harmony is an innovative application that bridges the gap between visual and auditory art forms.
+By leveraging the power of artificial intelligence and genetic algorithms, Pixel Harmony converts your personal photos into unique, emotionally resonant melodies.

 ## Setup